 This same principle should be followed when hanging drywall above any load bearing area.
-If you notice drywall cracks above large openings in open concept room designs, it is likely that the drywall seam was placed in a poor location.
+If you notice drywall cracks above large openings in open-concept room designs, the drywall seam was likely placed in a poor location.
 In these cases, you may not notice any unwanted movement when you push on the sheet of drywall.
-Most likely the sheet of drywall is properly secured but seam cracked because of the shift in the underlying structure.
+Most likely the sheet of drywall is properly secured but the seam cracked because of a shift in the underlying structure.

 Drywall cracks caused by this type of problem are the most difficult to remediate.
 No amount of extra backing can fully eliminate the underlying movement.
 You can add drywall screws to help strengthen the drywall joint in this area but if the movement is significant, no amount of fasteners can prevent the drywall from cracking.

 In cases where significant movement is expected, 1⁄16 inch or more, expansion joints are installed.
 Properly engineered expansion joints are beyond the scope of this article.
 They are common in commercial and industrial buildings but less common in residential construction.
 Expansion joints need to be engineered into the entire structure, not just the drywall.
 When done properly, they can eliminate the potential for drywall cracks.